RF Soldering & Heating. Simulation, Modeling.

 Your Problem?

 If you have a problem or a worry that something may look too easy, then perhaps we can help you get to the bottom of it, before you waste the money.
 Our approach is essentially to aim to be able to quantify what is going on physically.
-McCann merges a lot of good old common sense engineering experience with superior analytical skills in simulation and modelling.
+My approach merges a lot of good old common sense engineering experience with superior analytical skills in simulation and modelling.
 You can call any time or email.
 No charge for a quick look, in confidence of course.

 Links in website: